yyypsycheguy/VGGT-Sonata/readme.md

 robot_config = LeKiwiClientConfig(remote_ip="172.18.134.136", id="my_lekiwi")
 ```

-If you have questions on how to get the ip address and SSH into the Pi: connect it using HDMI for the first time:
+If you have questions on how to get the ip address and SSH into the Pi: connect it using ethernet cable for the first time:
-Get Wired IP (First Connection via HDMI Cable)
+Get Wired IP (First Connection via ethernet)

 ```bash
 ip addr